LoganR333/UNH-IT718/Lab3-Static-Web-Site/Azure/README.md

 ```
 ### Create a storage account
 > [!warning]
-> Some students in the past have issues with the following command.
+> Some students in the past have had issues with the following command.
 The command requires a registered resource provider.
 > It is OK for the lab to create the storage-account in the portal.
 ```
 az storage account create \